These are the colleges with the highest graduation rates in 2024

 Final thoughts

-It is interesting to see that all 8 institutions of the Ivy League are in the top 13 schools in the US with the highest rates of graduation.
+It is interesting to see that many Ivy League institutions are among the schools in the US with the highest rates of graduation.
 Typically, these elite schools have the lowest acceptance rate of applications, perhaps demonstrating the success of this process since nearly all of their respective students graduate, and usually in 4 years.

 Graduation rates should be an important consideration as you apply for college.
 Enrolling somewhere where most college students drop out is a huge financial risk.